News6 December 2018Brussels, BelgiumAgriculture and Rural Development

 Poultry is the only meat that will see a strong increase in EU production and consumption while demand for traditional dairy products such as cheese should continue to grow.
-These are just a few of the projections from the European Union agricultural outlook for 2018-2030 report (9.1 MB - PDF) published on 6 December 2018 by the European Commission.
+These are just a few of the projections from the European Union agricultural outlook for 2018-30 report published on 6 December 2018 by the European Commission.

 Projections for the European agricultural markets for 2018 to 2030 are presented for a wide range of agri-food products, including meat, arable crops, milk and dairy products, and fruit and vegetables.
 The evolution of agricultural income and the environmental aspects of EU agriculture are also covered.
 In addition, this year a focus on each market’s organic sector is included under the section ‘What about organics?’.